 While past studies confirm the importance of noise magnitude and covariance structure, \emph{the role of noise class in regularizing a gradient method has not been fully explored}.
 In this work, we attempt to address this issue from a novel perspective of sampling noise.
-Taking SGD for instance, we notice that the gradient noise is indeed caused by the mini-batch sampling procedure.
+Taking SGD for instance, we notice the gradient noise is indeed caused by the mini-batch sampling procedure.
 This observation enables us to establish a key notion called the \emph{sampling noise} to characterize the stochasticity of mini-batch sampling.
-Based on the sampling noise, we show that noises in classes different from the SGD noise can also effectively regularize gradient descent, thus provide negative evidence on the importance of the noise class.
-On the other hand, thanks to the flexibility of choosing noise class, we are allowed to use noisy gradient descent with best fitted noises based on practical requirements, beyond vanilla SGD.
+Based on the sampling noise, we show that noises in classes different from the SGD noise can also effectively regularize gradient descent, thus provide negative evidence on the impact of the noise class.
+On the other hand, thanks to the flexibility of choosing noise class, we are allowed to use noisy gradient descent with best fitted noises based on practical requirements, beyond the vanilla SGD.
 This finding supports the methods to employ structured Gaussian noises for improving GD/large batch SGD~\cite{zhu2018anisotropic,wen2019interplay}.
-In summary, we obtain the following important results: